RoboJackets/robocup-firmware/README.md

 $ cd mtrain-firmware
 $ ./util/<SYSTEM>-setup
 ```
 3) Build the project for the desired target.

-The default `all` target builds the firmware and all tests.
-The `clean` target deletes the build directories for both robot and kicker firmware.
+The default `all` target builds all tests.
+The `clean` target deletes the build directory.

 ```
 $ make